milesave/HXXPXXH/instructions.md

 ## Instructions
+Download files from github, https://github.com/milesave/HXXPXXH.git

 ## Python Version
 3.6 or newer

 ## Modules
-Install these modules, required for hxxp.py and pxxh.py to function as expected.
+Install these modules, required for hxxp.py and pxxh.py to function as expected

 pip install beautifulsoup4